 Drug testing for MDMA (Ecstasy/Molly)

 MDMA, or 3, 4-methylene-dioxymethamphetamine, is a Schedule I drug and can produce feelings of euphoria, emotional warmth, decreased anxiety and hallucinogenic effects.
-The Drug Enforcement Administration describes MDMA, or ecstasy, as a drug which acts as a stimulant and psychedelic, producing an energizing effect, distortions in time, and perception and enhanced enjoyment of tactile experiences.
+The Drug Enforcement Administration describes MDMA, also called Ecstasy or Molly, as a drug which acts as a stimulant and psychedelic, producing an energizing effect, distortions in time, and perception and enhanced enjoyment of tactile experiences.
 Long-term physical effects of MDMA use include irritability, trouble sleeping, anxiety and addiction according to the National Institute on Drug Abuse.

 View the Quest Diagnostics Drug Testing Index™ for trends in drug testing.